Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Results

-\textbf{In-distribution.} Meta-neural TO converged in fewest iteration in 57.6\% of in-distribution tasks, followed by standard TO at 42.3\% and neural TO at 11.70\% (\cref{fig:id_steps}).
-The sum of performance ratios exceeds 100\% here due to tasks where all methods use the maximum budget of 200 iterations, tying for the fastest convergence.
-There were only 48 such tasks, suggesting that the 200-iteration budget was sufficient for comparing performance across methods.
-On average, meta-neural TO required 103.51 iterations, standard TO 110.97, and neural TO 149.47.
-These results indicate that neural TO with meta-learned initialization not only matches the optimization efficiency of the conventional approach but can surpass it.
-While standard TO found the best thresholded designs in 63.1\% of tasks, compared to 20.3\% for meta-neural TO and 16.6\% for neural TO (\cref{fig:id_loss_thr}), all methods performed comparably within a 5\% tolerance, achieving performance ratios of 83.9\%, 80.9\%, and 80.4\%, respectively.
-Meta-neural TO consistently produced high-quality designs comparable to standard TO.
-In fact, the analysis in \cref{app:thresholding} shows that meta-neural TO found superior continuous designs, whose advantage was reduced by thresholding.
+Meta-neural TO converged in the fewest iterations in 57.6\% of in-distribution tasks, followed by standard TO at 42.3\% and neural TO at 11.7\% (\cref{fig:id_steps}).
+The sum of performance ratios exceeds 100\% here because of ties, primarily on tasks where all methods use the maximum budget of 200 iterations and therefore tie for the fastest convergence.
+This only occurred for 48 tasks, confirming that the 200-iteration budget was sufficient for performance comparisons.
+On average, meta-neural TO required 103.65 iterations, standard TO 111.26, and neural TO 149.56 (see \cref{tab:avg_iterations}).
+These results indicate that meta-neural TO not only matches the optimization efficiency of the conventional approach but can surpass it.

+\cref{fig:avg_loss_id} shows how the average loss over the in-distribution tasks evolves across meta-testing iterations.
+While both neural approaches demonstrate rapid initial loss reduction, meta-neural TO starts at a lower loss value and maintains the lowest loss throughout the optimization.
+Standard TO requires a few iterations before significant loss reduction occurs.
+The initial gradual convergence is attributed to the default parameters in GCMMA, which prioritize robustness over aggressive early optimization steps.
+Eventually, all three methods reach low average loss values, confirming that each approach can reliably find high-quality solutions across the task distribution.

+While standard TO found the best thresholded designs in 63.1\% of tasks, compared to 20.3\% for meta-neural TO and 16.6\% for neural TO (\cref{fig:id_loss_thr}), all methods performed comparably within a 5\% tolerance, with performance ratios of 83.9\%, 80.9\%, and 80.4\% for standard TO, meta-neural TO and neural TO, respectively.
+Meta-neural TO frequently produced designs with quality comparable to standard TO.
+In fact, the analysis in \cref{sec:thresholding} shows that meta-neural TO found the best continuous designs in $69.1\%$ of tasks.